 Now South Korea is one of the world’s wealthiest countries with a massive high-tech industrial economy rivalling anything in Europe.
 Even its Northern counterpart, which has been isolated and sanctioned by the entire Western world since its inception, has managed to put together successful nuclear and space programmes.
 That is no small achievement.

 If we follow the argument that the developing world was held back developmentally by the brutal exploitation of colonialism, we have to ask ourselves: Why did Korea succeed, yet so many other former colonies fail?

-The idea of ‘convergence’ is a core tenet of globalist ideology.
-If all human beings are fundamentally equal in potential, then the logical conclusion is that all societies, and therefore all nations, are equal too and therefore have the same potential to develop socially, culturally, and economically.
+The idea of ‘convergence’ is a core tenet of modern thinking.
+If all humans are fundamentally equal in their potential, then the logical conclusion is that all societies, and therefore all nations, are equal too and therefore have the same capacity to develop socially, culturally, and economically.

 We can assume then, that if peoples and nations are equal, they will equalise over time.